Loki-Astari/geeky-nextjs/content/posts/Vector-TheOtherStuff.md

 The following members are standard easy to implement methods of `std::vector` (O(1)) that I would expect to see in every implementation.

 The other mutating member functions are less trivial as they require elements to be moved around.
-They are not that hard but you must put some thought into the most efficient techniques to move elements (i.e. move or copy) and make sure that capacity is not exceeded by multiple inserts.
-As a result I would expect to see these methods only on an as needed basis.
+They are not that hard, but you must put some thought into the most efficient techniques to move elements (i.e., move or copy) and make sure that multiple inserts do not exceed capacity.
+As a result, I would expect to see these methods only on an as-needed basis.

 #### Comparators
 * operator== const
 * operator!= const

 Easy comparison operators.
-Optionally you can provide the other comparison operators.
+Optionally, you can provide the other comparison operators.

 # Final
 **No idea why Jackal is adding all the blank lines to my source**

-Vector
+#### Vector
 ```c
 #include <type_traits>
 #include <memory>